mahmoodsheikh36/mahmoodsheikh36.github.io/content/post/networking.md

 <div class="note">

-i have yet to add citations from the syllabus of the course <br/>
+i have yet to add citations from the syllabus of the course from `syllabus.docx` <br/>

 </div>